-This Seiko 6309 diver comes with a velcro "NASA" strap, nylon NATO strap, Pelican travel case, and springbar tool.
+This Seiko 6309 diver comes with its original rubber strap, velcro "NASA" strap, Pelican travel case, and springbar tool.

-DIAL: Black Seiko dial, with subtle fading of the red dial font to a reddish-yellow, and lume is an excellent uniform light patina.
-Spanish/English day variants and date functions at the 3 o'clock position work well as designed, with the light bevel on the day/date window (a correct indicator of an later model 6309).
-Lume on hands shines following exposure to bright light.
+DIAL: Black Seiko dial, with subtle fading of the red dial font to a reddish yellow/green, normal for these 6309s.
+Roman/English day variants and date functions at the 3 o'clock position work as designed, with a deep bevel on the day/date window (a correct indicator of an earlier model 6309).
+Hands evince patina.

 BEZEL: Bi-directional and ratchets with click.
-Bezel insert shows limited wear, impressive given the age of the watch - these inserts are normally first to be damaged when these diver's were used as designed, ie: hard.
+Bezel insert shows slight wear, impressive given the age of the watch - these inserts are normally first to be heavily damaged when these diver's were used as designed, ie: hard.

 CASE: Hefty 44mm (w/o crown, 44.5mm with) x 45mm stainless steel cushion case, with sharp case lines.
 Matching caseback - the Seiko wave emblem is clear and defined, with the "frost" remaining on it.

-BAND: This 6309 comes with a black and dark brown velcro ZULU strap, akin to those worn by NASA astronauts over their suits, albeit shorter.
-The watch also comes with as green and red nylon NATO strap.
+BAND: This 6309 comes with its original rubber Seiko-signed strap; rubber remains pliable with no cracks.
+It also comes with a dark brown/green velcro ZULU strap, akin to those worn by NASA astronauts over their suits, albeit shorter.

 MOVEMENT: 6300-series Seiko automatic movement, 17 jewels, manufactured in April 1979.